-Artist's Innovation Award Guidelines for Application 2017
+Artist's Innovation Award Guidelines 2019

 The Montana Arts Council (MAC) is an agency of state government that is funded by state and federal tax dollars.
 Artist’s Innovation Awards provide public dollars to support activities taking place within the state and the nation that benefit the citizens of the state of Montana.

 Artist’s Innovation Awards (AIA) acknowledge Montana artists who have demonstrated dedication to their creative pursuits and discovery in their artwork.

 AIA supports the risk taking necessary to expand an artist’s vision and practice.
 This can include new methods, applications, perspectives, elements, forms, materials, technology integration, project concepts, or processes that result from study and experimentation.
 Innovation applies to traditional art and contemporary art.

 Innovation is the act of introducing something new or different to further an artist’s vision and practice.
 This can mean new methods, applications, perspectives, elements, forms, materials, technology integration, project concepts and/or processes that result from study, experimentation or experiences.
 Your innovation can be from any era of your artistic career.
 Your innovation can be a personal evolution, or an evolution for the field, or both.
 Innovation is applicable to traditional art and contemporary art.

 The deadline is October 1, 2019, at midnight Mountain Standard Time and submitted through the MAC application portal.

 Application materials are reviewed against the following criteria:

 - Promise of on-going creative and professional growth

 AIA are $5,000 each.
 MAC anticipates making six awards this cycle.